shediao/sccache/docs/DistributedQuickstart.md

 ```

 Where:
- - `compiler_executable` identifies the path that sccache will match against to activate
+ - `compiler_executable` identifies the path that ccache will match against to activate
    this configuration (you need to be careful on Windows - paths can have slashes in both
    directions, and you may need to escape backslashes, as in the example)
  - `archive` is the compressed tar archive containing the compiler toolchain to distribute